attekei/draw-a-shape-algorithm/README.md

 An point cloud based algorithm for comparing similarity of two pictures.
 Written in Scala and prepared for interoperability with Java.
 Features include:

 * Manipulation of the first picture by translating, rotating and scaling it to match the second picture as well as possible.
-The target is to make those two pictures as easily comparable.
+The target is to make those two pictures easily comparable.
 * Comparision algorithm that takes two images and returns a number in scale 0-100 telling how similar those pictures are.

 Created for the needs of master's thesis of Ilmari Arnkil.